Government Grant

 4. Related events

-- CELTIC-NEXT Launch Event (online, recording available): July 17, 2025
+- CELTIC-NEXT Launch Event (online): December 1, 2025

-- CELTIC-NEXT proposers' brokerage day: September 11, 2025 (Aveiro, Portugal)
+- CELTIC-NEXT proposers' brokerage day: January 30, 2026 (Vienna, Austria)

 5. Project funding

-Eligible project participants in collaborative projects selected through this call for proposals may receive funding from their respective national funding body.
+Eligible project participants in collaborative projects selected through this call for proposals may receive funding from their respective national funding bodies.
 Funds will be provided in accordance with the applicable laws, regulations, rules and procedures established by the relevant national funding body, country, jurisdiction and/or program.

 - Be close to market and business needs